 Leonardo Da Vinci fellowship at the Department of Environmental and Land Management, University of Aveiro (Portugal) (2004-2005)

-- the prediction and understanding of the major drivers of soil respiration in drylands at both temporal and spatial scales
+- understanding the environmental drivers of soil respiration in natural and agricultural ecosystems at both temporal and spatial scales.

-- understanding the role of soil erosion in the carbon cycle from hillslopes to the catchment scale
+- assessing the role of soil erosion in the carbon cycle from hillslopes to the catchment scale

-Sediment dynamics and stabilization of organic carbon: characterization and balance in Mediterranean basins.
-Implications for adaptation and mitigation of climate change.
+DISECO: Sediment dynamics and stabilization of organic carbon: characterization and balance in Mediterranean basins.
+Implications for adaptation and mitigation of climate change (2015-2018).

 Almagro, M., de Vente, J., Boix-Fayos, C., García-Franco, N., Melgares de Aguilar, J., González, D., Solé-Benet, A., Martínez-Mena, M., 2016.
 Sustainable land management practices as providers of several ecosystem services under rainfed Mediterranean agroecosystems.
 Mitigation and adaptation strategies for global change, 21:1029–1043.

-Almagro M., Martínez-López J., Maestre F.T., Rey A., 2016.
+Almagro M., Martínez-López J., Maestre F.T., Rey A., 2017.
 The Contribution of Photodegradation to Litter Decomposition in Semiarid Mediterranean Grasslands Depends on its Interaction with Local Humidity Conditions, Litter Quality and Position.
-Ecosystems, In press
+Ecosystems, 20 (3): 527-542.

-Almagro, M., Maestre, F.T, Martínez-López J., Valencia, E., Rey A. Climate change may reduce litter decomposition while enhancing the contribution of photodegradation in dry perennial Mediterranean grasslands.
-Soil Biology and Biochemistry 90:214-223.
+Almagro, M., Maestre, F.T, Martínez-López J., Valencia, E., Rey A., 2015.
+Climate change may reduce litter decomposition while enhancing the contribution of photodegradation in dry perennial Mediterranean grasslands.
+Soil Biology and Biochemistry, 90: 214-223.